 My background is that I am a research analyst very familiar with the proper ways to conduct in-depth research.
 And I question the methodologies of the retirement publications, which are used to select their top foreign retirement locations.

 The list of the top foreign retirement locations by Live and Invest Overseas tends to change each year.
-Medellín was previously included in the past so may not show up in new lists even though Medellín arguably beats many of the places included each year.
+Medellín is sometimes included like in 2020 but not in 2019, even though Medellín arguably beats many of the places included each year.

 The list of the top foreign retirement countries by International Living includes Colombia each year.
 But, in my opinion, Colombia should be ranked higher.